durvesh-patil/MERN-assing-capricon/README.md

-This is my MERN assignment project,it is divided in frontend and backend
+This is my MERN assignment project,it is divided in client and server

 ## Tasks